Being a Designer is More Than Understanding the Rules

 FAQ & Articles

-Answers to some of the most common questions I get.
+Answers to some of the most common questions I hear.
 If you have additional inquiries, please reach out to me.
 I’m happy to help.

 What are your goals for your book?
 Do you want to have your book prepared for the “trade”—that is, to sell in bookstores or online?
 Will you only directly sell your book?
 Or is this book for a special audience, in a limited distribution?
 This is the fundamental question when contemplating publishing your book.